Keyboard shortcuts

 Transcription Modes

-Before you submit a note for transcription, you configure how the transcriber handles two kinds of problems it might find in your document: writing quality issues and factual or reasoning errors.
+Before you submit a note for transcription, you configure how the transcriber handles content errors — mistakes in logic, calculation, or factual content.
 You also choose whether to enable Study Buddy, which enriches your notes with educational annotations.

 These settings are chosen once, on the upload screen, before transcription begins.
 After transcription completes, you can check which options were used by opening the note's details.

-This setting controls what happens when the transcriber identifies logical inconsistencies, factual mistakes, or reasoning errors in the content.
+This setting controls what happens when the transcriber identifies logical inconsistencies, factual mistakes, or reasoning errors in your document — especially in math and algebra.

 Study Buddy